jsverse/transloco/README.md

       ├─ es.json
 ```

-We have several ways of telling Transloco to use them, via setting the `TRANSLOCO_SCOPE` provider based on Angular's DI rules.
+There are 3 levels of setting the translation scope:

-We can set it the providers list of a _lazy module_:
+1. We can set it inside the _lazy module_ module providers :

 ```ts
 const routes: Routes = [